 Research Summary

-(ii) Creating nano-bioarrays for evaluating molecular therapeutic and toxicity properties.
+(iii) Nano-bioarrays for evaluating molecular therapeutic and toxicity properties.

 Our laboratory has a successful track record of achievements and publications from our former and current Ph.D. graduates, undergraduate researchers, and postdocs (2012-present).
 They have secured their long-term career goals in academia and industry.